MarkDBlackwell/cloud-iptables-firewall/README.md

 $ cd /root/firewall
 ```

 Download the script and upload it to your VM.
 Referring to, 'firewall.sh', customize the file, 'unique.shi'.
 Then, reviewing the output for error messages:

 ```bash
 $ /root/firewall/firewall.sh
 ```

-If there are none, then save and invoke desired normal running firewall:
+If there are none, then save and invoke the normal (running) firewall:

 ```bash
 $ /etc/init.d/iptables save active